phinguyen44/BADS_Project_WS1617/Notes/Phi Notes.md

     - Don't forget to 0 out cases in unknown set if they don't appear in known set
     - How do we prevent overfitting (bias) with WOE?
 Use cross-validation then perform WOE on the variables
 5. Wrapper and filter for feature selection
-    - within the inner loop, use a wrapper
     - add plots for filtering and using your functions
     - wrapper uses the performance of a learning algorithm to assess usefulness of a feature set. learner is trained repeatedly on different feature subsets and the subset that leads to best performance is chosen
     - advantage of wrapper is the ability to check interactions; however it is incredibly computationally intensive